Crock Pot Loaded Baked Potato Soup

 If you like loading your baked potatoes will all kinds of delicious ingredients, then you’ll love this Crock Pot Loaded Baked Potato Soup recipe!

 ‘Tis the soup season!
-I have been wanting to make a meal like this for a very long time and it was finally “weather appropriate”.
+I have been wanting to make a meal like this for a very long time and it was finally “weather appropriate” to make this Crock Pot Loaded Baked Potato Soup.
 With the cold days of winter coming in, what better meal than a warm bowl of potato soup?
 Here is a simple recipe on how to make it homemade, and trust me, you will not be disappointed.

-Garnish: chives, green onions, sour cream, bacon, cheese.
+- Garnish: chives, green onions, sour cream, bacon, cheese.
 Top it just like a baked potato!
-PREPARATION:

-Stir in cream and cup of cheese in the last half hour of cooking (just stir and cook on low until all is blended - dairy gets funny and starts to break down when it is cooked too long).
+- Stir in cream (or half and half) and cup of cheese in the last half hour of cooking (just stir and cook on low until all is blended - dairy gets funny and starts to break down when it is cooked too long).
 Garnish with toppings of your choice.